 Start with a visit to the Amer Fort - The citadel of the Kachhawaha clan who later became the rulers of Jaipur.
 With its sprawling apartments, pleasure gardens, and temples, Amer is one of the most intricate and beautiful Rajput fortresses in all of India.
-Then, experience a Pink City Rickshaw Ride (the duration of the ride is 1 to 1.5 hours).
-The Pink Rickshaw Company' initiative seeks to
+Then, experience a Pink

+City Rickshaw Ride (the duration of the ride is 1 to 1.5 hours).
+The Pink Rickshaw Company's initiative seeks to accomplish a triple bottom line impact, through which new economic opportunities are

-.....
-Day 19 JAIPUR - AURANGABAD
+Day 18 JAIPUR - AURANGABAD

-Today is mainly a day or transfers.
-After a leisurely morning, the group will depart for the airport around noon and will fly from Jaipur to Aurangabad via Mumbai.
+Today is mainly a day of transfers.
+After a leisurely morning, the group will depart for the airport around noon and fly from Jaipur to Aurangabad via Mumbai.
 (All flights to be confirmed).
 Arrive in time for a late dinner at our hotel Vinanta by Taj, where we'll stay for two nights.
-B/D

-Day 20 AURANGABAD - AJANTA CAVES -AURANGABAD
+Day 19 AURANGABAD - AJANTA CAVES -AURANGABAD

 Named after the Mughal emperor, Aurangazeb, the city of Aurangabad's basalt topography is etched with some of the best examples of religious art in the country; the Ellora rock-cut temples and the Ajanta cave paintings dating to the Buddhist era in India.
-A theatre of great historical events during the Mughal, Maratha and colonial regimes, Aurangabad is today, an industrial hub driven by its textile and automobile industries.
+A theatre of great historical events during the Mughal, Maratha and colonial regimes.
+Aurangabad is today, an industrial hub driven by its textile and automobile industries.
 Start the day in Aurangabad taking in the famous Ajanta Caves: The rock cut caves with the finest examples of Indian paintings dating between the 2nd BCE to 480 or 650 CE.
 Discovered amidst overgrown forest by a British officer, the caves are covered with murals depicting the Jataka tales - didactic narratives tinged with the Buddhist philosophy.
 For the artists and the curious tourists alike, a rich world of iconography awaits at Ajanta, and the influences of this school of painting is evident in other places across the world, especially in Sri Lanka and Tibet.
-The 30 world-famous rock-hewn caves of Ajanta, arranged in the shape of a mammoth horseshoe date back to the 2nd century B.C.
+The 30 world-famous rock-hewn caves of Aianta. arranged in the shape of a mammoth horseshoe date back to the 2nd century B.C.
 Tonight is our farewell dinner at the hotel.
-B/L/D
+B/L/D traps.
+The numerous caves bear friezes, carved pillars and inscriptions - and traces of paintings illustrating mythological characters and events, and are testimony to the rare skill and the religious harmony of the time.
+Return to the hotel for lunch.
+In the afternoon, transfer to the Aurangabad airport for our flight to Delhi.
+We'll stay near the airport in the Novotel Aerocity.
+Dinner at your own leisure and cost (best to grab something in Aurangabad as arrival into Delhi will be late).
+B/L